 That Thing You Do!.
 A repeated theme in the film, shouted by Guy.
 At first, it's him as a leader.
 Finally, when he's the last member of the band not to quit, it's a quiet irony - and the name of his drum solo with Del Paxton.

+The Mask of Zorro, played for laughs. ("I'm Zorro!").
 It's possible that the prisoners were all desperately clamoring that they were Zorro on the assumption that they would be getting out of there.
 It's not too much of a stretch to assume this, given the conditions of that prison.
+Either that or like the Spartacus example above, they knew who the real Zorro was and were trying to cover for him.

 Monty Python's Life of Brian, intentionally parodies this trope by inverting it, as the 'Spartacus' that they're looking for is the person whom they're going to set free. ("I'm Brian, and so's my wife!")